Google hook me up… I’m searching for ????

 A FEW WORDS ABOUT BANKRUPTCY LEGAL FEE PAYMENT INSTALLMENT PLAN:

 A creditor who attempts to collect after discharge order is granted is in violation of the discharge order.
 There is NO exception to discharge for bankruptcy attorney legal fees.
-So, if you haven’t paid your bankruptcy lawyer before he/she filed the case, Congratulations, you don’t have to pay them.
-Payment plans are okay but the payments must be completed, the legal fees paid in full BEFORE attorneys file a case.
+So, if you haven’t paid your bankruptcy lawyer before he/she filed the case, Congratulations!
+You don’t have to pay them.
+They however are required to perform all the tasks specifically listed in the Chapter 7 Rights and Responsibilities Form and the Chapter 13 Rights and Responsibilities Form.
+Both of these forms list in Section I all the tasks attorney must perform as part of bankruptcy filing representation.
+Only specific items in Section II & Section III can be billed post filing and paid at that time.
+So while installment plans for legal fees are okay all the payments must be completed, in other words the legal fees, paid in full BEFORE the attorney file a case.

-TLC payment arrangements are flexible and designed to work with client’s needs.
-The payment plan is spelled out in the agreement.
-The case is filed after all legal fees are paid in full.
+TLC legal fee payment arrangements are flexible and designed to work with client needs.
+The payment plan is spelled out in the attorney/client agreement.
+The case is prepared and filed promptly as soon as all legal fees are paid in full.
+The sooner the client can pay the fees the sooner the attorney can prepare and file the case.
 Discuss your circumstances and need for payment arrangements with the attorney.

 BEFORE CONSULTING WITH A BANKRUPTCY LAW FIRM:

 - WHO IS THE ATTORNEY AND ARE THEY LOCAL?
 Each bankruptcy court has their own local rules.
-San Diego Bankruptcy Court handles some things different from Los Angeles or Riverside even though they are in the same state.
-A California licensed anywhere in the state can still file a case in the Southern District Bankruptcy court in San Diego though the Rules of the Court may be significantly different.
-Out of town Attorneys must either spend to travel to San Diego for hearings hearing or hire an appearance attorney to attend in their place.
-Personally I would not want anyone but my attorney attending the hearing with me.
+San Diego Bankruptcy Court is in the Southern District of California.
+It handles many things differently from Central District for Los Angeles or Riverside.
+Even courts in same state have own local rules.
+Although a California licensed attorney located anywhere in the world is not prohibited from filing a case in the Southern District Bankruptcy Court in San Diego they might not be familiar with the Local Rules of the or having to adjust to different procedures.
+Out of town Attorneys must also either spend on travel to San Diego for hearings or hire appearance attorneys to attend on their behalf.
+Many clients would much prefer to not have anyone but their attorney who should be very familiar with their case attending hearings.

-- IS THAT INDIVIDUAL ACTUALLY LICENSED?
-IS THEIR LICENSE IN GOOD STANDING?
-It is surprising how many people do not check out the lawyer’s license status BEFORE hiring one.
-This Link to State Bar of California will not only show you if the license is valid but how long they have been in practice and whether there have been complaints made, license suspensions.
+- THIS MAY SEEM RIDICULOUSLY SIMPLE BUT IS THE INDIVIDUAL YOU ARE CONTEMPLATING HIRING ACTUALLY LICENSED AND IS THEIR LICENSE IN GOOD STANDING?
+It is surprising how many people assume and do not check out the lawyer’s license status BEFORE hiring them.
+This Link to State Bar of California shows not only if the license is current but how the attorney has been in practice and whether there have been complaints, license suspensions, disciplinary actions by the State Bar.
 (Red Flag: Disciplinary or Administrative Actions)

-- IS ATTORNEY MEMBER OF A PROFESSIONAL BANKRUPTCY ASSOCIATION – Consumer Bankruptcy attorneys typically join the National Association of Consumer Bankruptcy Attorneys and San Diego Bankruptcy lawyers join the San Diego Bankruptcy Forum/California Bankruptcy Forum.
-Lack of membership could indicate that the lawyer is either not very active in bankruptcy practice.
-It also means they don’t support an organization that is lobbying Congress for laws that favor the debtor.
-Would you hire a podiatrist to check out your chest pain?
-How about a divorce attorney to handle your bankruptcy case?
-Typically attorneys pay membership fees and join associations specific to their area of practice so they have access to continuing legal education seminars, updates on legal precedents, share knowledge and expertise with other local attorneys in the same practice area.
+- IS ATTORNEY MEMBER OF A PROFESSIONAL BANKRUPTCY ASSOCIATION – Consumer Bankruptcy attorneys typically join the National Association of Consumer Bankruptcy Attorneys and San Diego Bankruptcy lawyers specifically join a local bankruptcy association the San Diego Bankruptcy Forum/California Bankruptcy Forum.
+If attorney doesn’t have a membership with at least the national association it could indicate that this lawyer is not very active in bankruptcy practice.
+It also means they don’t support an organization that is lobbying Congress for laws favorable to debtors’ interests.
+Just as it isn’t wise to hire a chiropractor to perform an eye surgery it typically is not wise to hire a personal injury or some other kind of attorney to handle a bankruptcy case.
+Bankruptcy is a specialty, has its own court, even separate from federal courts.
+Typically attorneys pay membership fees and join associations specific to their area of practice so that they can access continuing legal education seminars, updates on legal precedents, share knowledge and expertise with other local attorneys in the same practice.

-- WHAT IS THE ATTORNEY’S BREATH OF EXPERIENCE IN REPRESENTING DEBTORS IN BANKRUPTCY PROCEEDINGS?: Link to PACER (Public Access to Court Electronic Records allows you to look up cases by name, search of attorney name should produce list of cases previously filed.
+- WHAT IS THE ATTORNEY’S BREATH OF EXPERIENCE IN REPRESENTING DEBTORS IN BANKRUPTCY PROCEEDINGS?: This one is a little harder.
+There is a way to search attorney names online and see all the cases that attorney has filed with the court.
+It may cost a few dollars because there is a charge for search results on a per page basis.
+This Link to PACER (Public Access to Court Electronic Records allows the public to look up cases by name, search of attorney name should produce list of cases previously filed.
 Red flag: either little or no cases have been filed or there is a pattern of filed cases ending in dismissals)

 TO HIRE BANKRUPTCY ATTORNEY THE LAWYER BY LAW MUST PROVIDE YOU WITH AT LEAST TWO THINGS: